Compare Bristol Energy reviews & tariffs

-As with most energy suppliers in 2018, billing and account management is handled online, through their website and via email.
-Bristol Energy customers can login to the online portal to view and pay bills and manage their personal details, submit meter readings and view past energy usage.
-They also send out monthly bills and reminders to submit meter readings by email.
-For those that prefer a hard copy, they also provide paper copies by post.
+Like most energy suppliers, Bristol Energy handles billing and account management online, through its website or mobile app.
+Customers can use their Bristol Energy login to view and pay bills and manage personal details, submit meter readings and view past energy usage.
+They also sent out monthly bills and reminders to submit meter readings by email.
+For those that prefer a hard copy, paper copies can also be provided by post.

 The Bristol Energy website is basic but functional, with plenty of information and easy to access contact details.
-It may not be winning any design awards any time soon, but it does the job for most customers.
-From our research, customers tend to be happy with the online account area, describing it as simple to use, intuitive and easy to navigate and offering all of the functionality required.
+It may not be winning any design awards, but it does the job.
+From our research, customers tend to be happy with the online account area, describing it as simple to use, intuitive, easy to navigate, and offering all of the functionality required.

-Bill payments can be made in a variety of ways including the bog-standard options of monthly direct debit, bank transfer, over the phone or one off online payments through the website.
-They also allow customers to pay in person at the Post Office using the PayPoint system or top up prepayment meters using the PayZone system.
+Bill payments can be made in a variety of ways, including the bog-standard options of monthly direct debit, bank transfer, over the phone or one-off online payments through the website.
+They also allowed customers to pay in person at the Post Office using the PayPoint system or top up prepayment meters using the PayZone system.

-All in all, Bristol Energy are no doubt a good energy supplier that contribute far more to their local community than most suppliers could ever claim.
-Whilst they lack a mobile app and as strong a focus on renewable energy as some of their rivals, they offer some affordable energy tariffs and provide decent customer support.
-For residents in the South West, or those enticed by the idea of their energy bill payments contributing to social causes, Bristol Energy are a great option.
+All in all, Bristol Energy is no doubt a good energy supplier that has contributed far more to its local community than most suppliers could claim.
+For residents in the South West, or those enticed by the idea of their energy bill payments contributing to social causes, Bristol Energy is still a great option.

 About Bristol Energy

-To learn more about Bristol Energy, let's take a look at the company, their ethos and history to date.
+To learn more about Bristol Energy, let's take a look at the company, its ethos and its history to date.

 Mission & Ethos

-As one of the UK’s only council-owned suppliers, Bristol Energy were established with a more ethical approach compared to the majority of privately-owned, profit driven suppliers.
-Their ethical approach encompasses numerous goals to better the environment and improve the lives of as many people as possible.
+As one of the UK’s only council-owned suppliers, Bristol Energy was established with a more ethical approach compared to the majority of privately-owned, profit driven suppliers.
+Its ethical approach encompassed numerous goals to better the environment and improve the lives of as many people as possible.

 Bristol Energy's core mission is to supply affordable energy with fair and transparent pricing to not only the people of Bristol but the whole of Britain.
-This is part of their commitment to help customers save money and also to help those struggling to get out of fuel poverty.
-According to their website they claim to save customers £173 per year on their energy bills, although this of course is dependent on wholesale energy costs which rise and fall throughout the year.
+This formed part of its commitment to help customers save money and also to help those struggling to get out of fuel poverty.
+According to its website, it claims to save customers £173 per year on their energy bills, although this is dependent on wholesale energy costs, which rise and fall throughout the year.

-To further help customers save money and get out of fuel poverty, they also voluntarily offer the Warm Home Discount which is a government scheme in which qualifying customers receive a £140 discount on their electricity bills between September and March of each year.
+To further help customers save money and get out of fuel poverty, Bristol Energy also offers the Warm Home Discount, which is a government scheme in which qualifying customers receive a £140 discount on their electricity bills between September and March of each year.
 This is usually for those on a low income or in receipt of Pension Credit.

-Not content at simply helping their own customers, they also reinvest profits into local community projects such as Caring in Bristol - a charity who provide shelter and food to homeless and vulnerable people in Bristol.
+Not content at simply helping their own customers, they have also reinvested profits into local community projects such as Caring in Bristol - a charity who provide shelter and food to homeless and vulnerable people in Bristol.

 Bristol Energy's other core value is in helping the environment.
-To achieve this they offer 100% renewable electricity and 15% green gas - one of the highest proportions of renewably sourced gas of any UK supplier.
-Where possible, they source their renewable energy from local renewable energy generators in order to help the city of Bristol reach its aim of becoming carbon neutral by 2050.
+To achieve this, it offers 100% renewable electricity and 100% offset gas on several of its tariffs - one of the highest proportions of renewably sourced gas of any UK supplier.
+Where possible, it has sourced its renewable energy from local renewable energy generators in order to help the city of Bristol reach its aim of becoming carbon neutral by 2050.

 Bristol Energy was founded in 2015 by the Bristol City Council after the idea was initially put forward in 2010.

-As a publicly funded energy company, it has had over £17m of taxpayers money to help set up and run the business.
-Whilst they are reportedly growing faster than expected in terms of customer numbers, their original plan was to breakeven in 2019 and become profitable.
-However in 2018 it was reported that the company has been operating at a huge loss of £8.4 million and is now not expected to breakeven until 2021.
+As a publicly funded energy company, it was granted over £17m of taxpayers money to help set up and run the business.
+Whilst it reportedly grew faster than expected in terms of customer numbers, its original plan was to breakeven in 2019 and become profitable.
+However, in 2018 it was reported that the company has been operating at a huge loss of £8.4 million.

 Bristol Energy Smart Meters